kizu/kizu.ru/_posts/en/issues/2013-01-30-going-jekyll.md

 For writing posts I recommend to use markdown.
 While there are other ways, like plain HTML or Textile, for most cases the markdown would fit the best.

 - As markdown engine I'd recommend to use [kramdown](http://kramdown.rubyforge.org) — it's the best option so far, I'd write why in one of the next articles.
+- For configuring the site or any specific post you'll need to use [YAML](http://en.wikipedia.org/wiki/YAML) — so if you're not familiar with its syntax — go and read about it, it's nice.

 Overall, Im very happy that I chosen the Jekyll for my new site,  while there are a lot of issues with Liquid templates, the result worths it.